James Norwood: Oldham Athletic

 On 3 August 2023, Norwood joined National League side Oldham Athletic for an undisclosed fee on a two-year deal, reuniting with former Tranmere Rovers manager Micky Mellon.

 On 1 June 2025, Norwood scored his side's second equaliser as the Latics defeated Southend United 3–2 in extra-time of the 2025 National League play-off final.

 Fleetwood Town

 On 18 July 2025, Norwood joined fellow League Two side Fleetwood Town on a one-year deal.
+He made his debut for the club on 2 August 2025, in a 2–0 win against Barnet.
+He scored his first goal for the club on 16 August 2025, in a 2–2 draw with Bromley.

+On 15 May 2026, Fleetwood announced he would be leaving in the summer when his contract expired.

 International career

 Norwood experienced his first taste of representing his country in March 2009 for the England Schools squad in a Carnegie Centenary Shield fixture against Wales.
 He would later go on to play at Wembley Stadium against France, scoring in a 4–2 defeat.

 He made his England C team debut on 4 June 2013, coming on as a half time substitute and scoring a hat-trick against Bermuda at the Bermuda National Stadium.
 He earned his second cap for the England C squad against the Latvia under-23 national side on 10 September 2013 in Jelgava, suffering a 1–0 defeat.
 He scored a last minute penalty on 19 November 2013 in a friendly with the Czech Republic under 21s squad to earn England a 2–2 draw at Woking's Kingfield.
 On 4 March 2014, he earned his fourth cap in a friendly against the Jordan under-23 squad in Amman which saw England C pick up a 1–0 win.

 Norwood's fifth international cap came in his first competitive game for the England C side as he started in a 1–0 away defeat against Slovakia in England's International Challenge Trophy opening group fixture.
 His next appearance for the England C side, in October 2014 in an away tie against Turkey, saw him captain his country for the first time.
 On 4 February 2015, alongside teammate Elliott Frear, he was called up to the England C squad for a friendly with the Cyprus under 21 set-up later that month.